Liverpool thrashed 4-0 by Man City in 1st game as champions

 The technique in the buildup would have had fans on their feet — if they were not prohibited due to the coronavirus pandemic.

-Instead fewer than 300 people inside the Etihad Stadium could savor the counterattack that was capped by Foden playing a one-two with De Bruyne before raising the ball into the net past Alisson.
+Instead fewer than 300 people inside the Etihad Stadium could savour the counterattack that was capped by Foden playing a one-two with De Bruyne before raising the ball into the net past Alisson.

 Consider it a message from City.